Note: The term ‘Etsy’ and other Etsy graphics are trademarks of Etsy, Inc. This article is not endorsed by Etsy.

 You might be asking yourself “how much money can I make on Etsy before I have to buy a business license?”
 That depends on exactly where you’re located.
 Some cities in the US have rules that override state regulation.

 Etsy itself doesn’t require you to have a business license, but keep in mind that you may need to register for sales tax in your state or city.

 Do your research and see what rules apply to where you live specifically.
 If you ship your products to people abroad, check whether or not sales tax should be charged to customers outside of your own country too.

 If you’re serious about turning your Etsy shop into an established business, you may be wondering “how much money can I make on Etsy before I have to pay taxes?”

 Again, this is all going to depend on where you live.
 For US-based sellers, any income that you earn from Etsy will be considered business income and will need to be reported on your annual Schedule C tax form.
-Etsy will report your gross (or pre-tax) income via a 1099 form to the IRS and it’s important that you check that this matches your own income records when you receive this.
+Etsy will report your gross (or pre-tax) income via a 1099-K form to the IRS and it’s important that you check that this matches your own income records when you receive it.

 Since every country and state has different tax regulations, how much money you need to make on Etsy to have to do taxes will vary based on the country you’re selling from.
 However, earning more usually means paying more taxes.
 The good news is that you’ll be able to deduct expenses to lower your overall taxable income.
 This can be anything from the cost of materials used to make your products, any advertising that you’ve paid for, and even shipping charges.